RomeCore/RCLargeLanguageModels/README.md

 ## Contributing

 ### Contributions are welcome!
+If you have an idea about this project, you can report it to Issues.
-Please fork the repository and make your changes in a new branch.
+For contributing code, please fork the repository and make your changes in a new branch.
 Once you're ready, create a pull request to merge your changes into the main branch.
 Pull requests should include a clear description of what was changed and why.